Foreign Enlistment Act 1870: Prosecutions and non-prosecutions under the 1819 and 1870 acts

 In 1975 the National Liberation Front of Angola advertised for recruits in the British press, prompting the Wilson ministry to get the Privy Council to appoint a committee (Lord Diplock, Derek Walker-Smith and Geoffrey De Freitas) to "Inquire into the Recruitment of Mercenaries".
 Its terms of reference included "possible amendment of the Foreign Enlistment Act", which the August 1976 "Diplock Report" described as "antiquated".

 In 2017, a British man who had joined the Russian separatist forces in Ukraine was convicted under terrorism laws, receiving a jail sentence of five years and four months.

 Interviewed after the 2022 Russian invasion of Ukraine, Foreign Secretary Liz Truss said she would "absolutely" support Britons volunteering to fight for Ukraine, however soon after the Minister of Defence Ben Wallace effectively contradicted that view.
 This suggestion caused mixed reactions.
 Former Attorney General for England and Wales Dominic Grieve, a former member of Truss's Conservative Party, said that Britons who fought in Ukraine would be violating the 1870 act.
 By contrast, Sir Bob Neill, the chair of the House of Commons' Justice Select Committee, called the Foreign Enlistment Act 1870 an "antiquated piece of legislation" that should not be enforced.

 In April 2024, a government minister stated that dual nationals were permitted to serve in the military forces of their additional nationality, including the Israel Defence Force engaged in the Gaza war.
 He also noted that section 4 of the act does not extend to "enlistment in a foreign government's forces which are engaged in a civil war or combating terrorism or internal uprisings."

+In 2026, Westminster Magistrates' Court rejected an attempt by the International Centre of Justice for Palestinians to prosecute a dual British-Israeli national for his service in the Gaza war.
+District Judge Paul Goldspring held that the Foreign Enlistment Act only applied to actual enlistment in a foreign military, whereas the soldier involved in the case was already enlisted prior to the outbreak of war and had "merely reported for reserve duty pursuant to his existing liability under Israeli law".
+Additionally, Goldspring confirmed the Act does not apply to dual nationals serving in the militaries of their country of nationality.